Majida El Roumi: Early life

 Majida El Roumi Al Baradhy was born on 13 December 1956 in Kfarshima.
 Her father, Halim El Roumi, was a Melkite Christian born in Tyre, South Lebanon, and her mother was Egyptian.
 Her father's family moved to Haifa in 1921 to avoid the hardships of World War I. The El Roumi residence was a meeting place for many cultural figures and singers.

 At the age of 14, El Roumi appeared on Télé Liban with Najib Hankash, where she performed songs for Umm Kulthum and Fairuz.
 At the age of 16, her cousin Raymond Safadi, urged her to pursue singing as a profession.
 She participated in the talent show Studio El Fan in 1974 after sneaking out of the house with her brother and cousins.
 She performed for Layla Murad and Asmahan and won the gold medal for oriental singing.

 Her success prompted her father to change his mind and give her his blessings to pursue singing as long as she continued her higher education.
 Later on, Majida graduated from the Lebanese University, receiving her BA in Arabic Literature.
 In 1975, Majida released her first single "Am Behlamak" (I'm dreaming of you, Lebanon) with collaboration with the Lebanese poet Said Akl and musician Elias Rahbani.
 The song, released at the outbreak of the Lebanese Civil War in April 1975, was very popular.

 After releasing her first album Wadaa (Farewell) in 1976, Majida got the attention of Egyptian filmmaker Youssef Chahine.
 She starred alongside Hisham Saleem in her first and only movie Awdat Al Ibn Al Dal (The Return of the Prodigal Son) and performed three of the soundtrack's songs.

 Personal life

 She married Antoine Dafone, and after years of marriage she separated from him, and publicly announced her divorce in 2003, following rumors about his relationship with a young singer.
-She and Dafone have two daughters together, Hala and Noor.
+She and Dafone had two daughters and a son together, Alah and Noor and Ranush.